noraracht/CONSULT/README.md

  ./main_search -i $DBNAME -c 0 -t 24 -q $QUERY_FOLDER
 ```
 ###### Input:
 The files containing query sequences to be classified should be located in $QUERY_FOLDER and be in a FASTQ format (one uncompressed .fq/.fastq file per each sample).
 FASTA format is not supported at the moment.
-Note, if you need to query FASTA files you can convert .fasta/.fa to .fastq/.fq using ** [samtools]() !!! check** which attached dummy quality score to the sequences and use CONSULT on it.
+Note, if you need to query FASTA files you can convert .fasta/.fa to .fastq/.fq using [seqtk](https://github.com/lh3/seqtk) * *"seqtk seq -F CHAR"* * command which attaches dummy quality scores to the sequences.
 Quality factors are not being utlized but FASTA/FASTQ labels will be used to identify the sequences in the output file.

 Example FASTQ:
 ```